darthluzifer/newGryfiPage/blocks/basic_table_block_packaged/README.md

            2. Icon to create Entry is created
            3. Iteration through the Fields to display the header column
            4. Iteration through the rows to display all the rows
-               1. First instead of displaying the id, displayActions is called
+               1. Iteration through the fields: First instead of displaying the id, displayActions is called
-                  1. In DisplayAction the id of the row is saved, and the icons to edit, or delete are displayed
+                  1. In DisplayAction the id of the row is saved, and the icons to edit or delete are displayed
+               2. Iteration through the fields: For all the other fields, the value of the row is set as the SQL Value of the field.
+Then the getTableView is called on the Field to get the HTML for the table cell
+           2. Icon to create Entry is created
+         1. The Controller is set to executed